 Regular expression are limited using slashes (/regex/).
 The attribute to use for comparison is defined in the LAYER CLASSITEM parameter.

-Logical expressions allow the building of fairly complex tests based on one or more attributes and therefore are only available with shapefiles.
+Logical expressions allow the building of fairly complex tests based on one or more attributes.
 Logical expressions are delimited by parentheses “(expression)”.
 Attribute names are delimited by square brackets “[ATTRIBUTE]”.
 Attribute names are case sensitive and must match the items in the shapefile.
 For example:

 EXPRESSION ([POPULATION] > 50000 AND '[LANGUAGE]' eq 'FRENCH')